 Overview¶

-bty is shaped around one job: take a pre-built system image and put it on a target disk, fast and repeatably, with optional first-boot tuning.
-The driving use case is CI infrastructure where reflashing is a routine event at three different cadences:
+bty does one job: take a pre-built system image and put it on a target disk, fast and repeatably.
+The driving use case is CI infrastructure where reflashing happens at three cadences:

 Per-job - wipe and reflash between CI runs so each job starts from a bit-identical baseline.

-On new image - promote a freshly-cooked image and roll it out across the relevant fleet members.
+On new image - promote a freshly-built image across the relevant fleet members.

-On failure - a deployed instance has gone bad; reflash recovers it without operator hand-holding.
+On failure - reflash recovers a deployed instance that has gone bad, without operator hand-holding.

-Every design choice in bty exists to make those three cadences cheap, fast, and boring.
+Every design choice exists to make those three cadences cheap, fast, and boring.

-bty serves both ends of the operator spectrum:
+bty serves both ends of the operator spectrum, with a middle shape that bridges the two:

-Both modes wrap the same bty runtime - same image catalog, same
+All three wrap the same bty runtime: same image catalog format, same

 OS scope¶

 bty is intentionally OS-agnostic.
 The image is a sealed pre-built artifact; bty puts it on disk and hands off to a first-boot mechanism if any.
 Targeted: Linux of any flavor (including vendor-pinned stacks like Ubuntu+NVIDIA), FreeBSD, and Windows.
-Not in scope: macOS - Apple does not provide practical automation hooks at the disk-image level.
+Out of scope: macOS - Apple provides no practical automation hooks at the disk-image level.

-See the related work chapter for how bty positions against NixOS, MAAS, FOG, iVentoy, and others.
+See related work for how bty positions against NixOS, MAAS, FOG, iVentoy, and others.

 Components¶